 During the Fall of 2017, the Farmington Valley VNA’s own Nancy Scheetz participated in The Master’s School “Job Shadow Day”.
 Along with other local businesses, Nancy shared her professional expertise with 70 high school students, who gained knowledge and mentoring on careers to pursue following high school graduation.
 Students pared up with clinical staff of the VNA, and made home visits to better understand the field of Home Care.
 Thanks Nancy and the VNA staff for your time in expanding the horizons of our future work force!

 Connecticut’s largest statewide nursing recognition, the Nightingale Award for Excellence in Nursing, honors those who have demonstrated excellence above what is normally expected, thus making a significant impact on patient care.
-Farmington Valley VNA proudly celebrates two nurses who have been recipients of this prestigious award.
-Terri LeDuc (pictured on the right), a school nurse for the Granby Board of Education, was 2017’s receipient recipient and hospice nurse Jacqui Coveney (pictured on the left) received the honor in 2016.
+Farmington Valley VNA proudly celebrates three nurses who have been recipients of this prestigious award.
+Robin Baker (1st photo), Registered Nurse and Nursing Manager here at Farmington Valley VNA, has received the 2018 Nightingale Award for Excellence in Nursing.
+Terri LeDuc (2nd photo), a school nurse for the Granby Board of Education, was 2017’s receipient recipient and hospice nurse Jacqui Coveney (3rd photo) received the honor in 2016.
 We praise the efforts of our nurses’ faith in honoring the VNA’s mission.

 Committed to the growth and success of local small businesses, the Farmington Valley VNA is proud to be a member of both the Simsbury and Avon Chamber of Commerces.
 Our very own Executive Director Nancy Scheetz proudly represents the agency by serving as the 2017-2018 Vice President for the Simsbury Chamber.
 In addition, one of our clinical staff members serves on the Avon Chamber’s “Health and Wellness” Committee.